Chaitanya0315/android-wheel-of-fortune/GroupProject/Docs/UserManual.md

 | HaoHao Wang    | hwang404@gatech.edu    |

 ## 2.0 Getting Started
+Full disclosure, this application is ONLY allowed to meant to be run by installing the APL.
+Anyone who tries to build/run the application through Android Studio will encounter undefined behavior.
+Please contact our support team with any questions.

 ## 2.1 Git
 To obtain access to the GuessIt application the user must first clone our repository.
 The repository can be accessed [here](https://github.gatech.edu/gt-omscs-se-2018spring/6300Spring18Team11).
 If a user needs access to our repository, please contact the support staff listed above.